MicroEJ/docs/Tutorials/trainingCManagedCodeCommunication.rst

 Intended Audience
 =================

-The audience for this document is for VEE Port Developers who want to learn more about communication mechanisms between Managed Code and C.
+The audience for this document is for developers who want to learn more about communication mechanisms between C and Managed Code.

 Prerequisites
 =============

+- Good knowledge of the :ref:`overview` section.
-- Good knowledge of :ref:`training_veeport_and_application_development`.
+- Good knowledge of the :ref:`chapter-glossary`.
+- Knowledge of C programming language.
+- Knowledge of Java programming language.

 Training Resources
 ==================

-This training is composed of 2 units:

-- Unit 1: in depth view of the different ways to perform C / Managed Code communication.
-- Unit 2: concrete use case showing how to properly implement a blocking native method.

 Unit 1: C / Managed Code Communication with MICROEJ VEE
 -------------------------------------------------------

+This training provides an in depth view of the different ways to perform C / Managed Code communication:

-- :download:`C / Managed Code Communication with MICROEJ VEE Slides <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>`
+- :download:`Slides: C / Managed Code Communication with MICROEJ VEE <resources/DEV-M0127-PRE-VEE_Port_and_Application_development-STM32F7508-5.0.pdf>`

 Unit 2: Implement a Blocking Java Native Method with SNI
 --------------------------------------------------------

+This training describes a use case showing how to properly implement a blocking native method:

 - :ref:`tutorial_sni_implement_blocking_native_method`